 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The biggest difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to collect any wasted heat from its exhaust gases, while the latter does not.
+The biggest difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to collect any wasted heat from its exhaust gases, while the other does not.

 Guide to Variable-Speed Furnaces

-Variable-Speed Furnaces: What They Are and How They Work
+Variable-Speed Furnaces: What Are They and How Do They Work?

-Most variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
+The majority of variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
 If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 Do Variable-Speed Furnaces Run Nonstop?